grafana/grafana/docs/sources/panels/visualizations/pie-chart-panel.md

 ### Fields

 Select which field or fields to display in the visualization.
+Each field name is available on the list, or you can select one of the following options:

 - **Numeric fields -** All fields with numerical values.
 - **All fields -** All fields that are not removed by transformations.
 - **Time -** All fields with time values.
-- **<field name> -** Each field name is available in the list.

 ### Pie chart type